 The Leica M6 was the first 35mm rangefinder camera in its class.
 It has a beautiful design.
 Compact and with a subdued shutter sound.
 Perfect for candid images.

-A perfect film camera, however, comes with a very high price tag.
-It is also hard to find one.
-We recommend buying one from an authorised dealership or an established photo store.
+The Leica M6 is a near-perfect 35mm film camera.
+But it comes with a very high price tag.
+And they’re not easy to find because owners rarely want to part with their Leicas.
+We recommend buying one from an authorized dealership or an established photo store.

-Also, do not forget that being a Leica owner means being in a community.
-This comes with benefits such as this brand’s incredible repair and maintenance system, which still allows sending your film cameras to an official store to repair.
+Being a Leica owner means you’re part of a community.
+This comes with benefits such as this brand’s incredible repair and maintenance system, which allows you to send your film cameras to an official store for repairs.
 No other brand does that.

 Canon produced the Canon AE-1 for nearly ten years.
 When you create a fantastic camera, there is no reason to change.
-This camera was the new and improved SLR design that overhauled the way 35mm SLR cameras were made.
+This camera was the new and improved SLR design that overhauled how 35mm SLR cameras were made.

 This was Canon’s first affordable TTL (Through the Lens metering) camera.
 It has precise metering, shutter priority mode, and later on, the company added the auto-exposure feature.

-Because of the low cost and added features, it became one of the most popular 35mm film cameras.
+Because of the low cost and added features, it became one of the most popular 35mm film cameras of its era.
 This means it’s not hard to find them today.